ctxswitch/ctxswitch.com/content/post/its-never-too-late.md

 As part of my benefits, I could go back to school taking a class or two at a time for a small fee and finish my degree in Computer Science.
 Interestingly enough, I was thriving in this new environment, and my F’s and D’s became A’s and B’s.
 This new found academic success was an invigorating experience for me and I started to realize that it wasn’t because I was stupid or not meant to be an engineer.

 When I took a full-time course load, I would always find something that intrigued me and inevitably become hyper-focused on the concept or problem.
-This focus, although incredibly fun and exciting for me, was incredibly toxic to my other classes; even the same class that introduced the concept.
+This focus, although incredibly fun and exciting for me, was incredibly toxic to my other classes; even the same one that introduced the concept.
 I would inevitably spend hours or days (and sometimes months) burrowing into the problem like a tick and completely let everything else go.
 I was unable to unable to focus on anything else.

 After several more years, I finished my degree in Computer Science, surrounded by my family and friends.